jcimafranca/XeroWebhooksReceiver-Node/README.md

 # Xero Webhooks Receiver using Typesctipt/Node
 This sample application demonstrates how to receive webhooks from Xero.

 It uses Socket.io to display the events in a UI in real time.
+The backing server is Hapi.
+The front end is React with Redux.
+Written in Typescript.

 1. Accept a POST request from Xero
 2. Verify the payload signature